esling/esling.github.io/_pages/atiam-ml-0-intro.md

 \\

 ### 1.3 - Features
 As you might have noted from the previous exercice, most spectral transforms have a very high dimensionality, and might not be suited to exhibit the relevant structure of different classes.
-To that end, we provide a set of functions for computing the following features in the ``0c_Features`` folder
+To that end, we provide a set of functions for computing the following features in the `0c_Features` folder
-  * ''featureSpectralCentroid.m'' - Spectral centroid
+  * `featureSpectralCentroid.m` - Spectral centroid
-  * ''featureSpectralCrest.m'' - Spectral crest
+  * `featureSpectralCrest.m` - Spectral crest
-  * ''featureSpectralDecrease.m'' - Spectral decrease
+  * `featureSpectralDecrease.m` - Spectral decrease
-  * ''featureSpectralFlatness.m'' - Spectral flatness
+  * `featureSpectralFlatness.m` - Spectral flatness
-  * ''featureSpectralKurtosis.m'' - Spectral kurtosis
+  * `featureSpectralKurtosis.m` - Spectral kurtosis
-  * ''featureSpectralRolloff.m'' - Spectral rolloff
+  * `featureSpectralRolloff.m` - Spectral rolloff
-  * ''featureSpectralSkewness.m'' - Spectral skewness
+  * `featureSpectralSkewness.m` - Spectral skewness
-  * ''featureSpectralSlope.m'' - Spectral slope
+  * `featureSpectralSlope.m` - Spectral slope
-  * ''featureSpectralSpread.m'' - Spectral spread
+  * `featureSpectralSpread.m` - Spectral spread
-  * ''featureMFCC.m'' - Mel-Frequency Cepstral Coefficients (MFCC)
+  * `featureMFCC.m` - Mel-Frequency Cepstral Coefficients (MFCC)

 Once again, we provide a function to perform the computation of different features on a complete set.
 Note that for each feature, we compute the temporal evolution in a vector along with the mean and standard deviation of each feature.
 We only detail the resulting data structure for a single feature.